wayne-xyz/Dualsense-ALOHA/README.md

 # Dualsense-ALOHA
-Dualsense™ Controller Teleoperation and ACT autonomy IL on ALOHA for Bigym benchmark tasks
+Dualsense™ Controller Teleoperation and ACT autonomy IL on ALOHA for one Bigym benchmark task

 - Insipred by the [Nitendo-Aloha](https://github.com/AlmondGod/Nintendo-Aloha)
 - Reproduce the implementation and concept of Nintendo-Aloha and replace the controller to be compatible with Dualsense™ Controller